Search our site

 Course facilitator(s): Tina Pereira and Byron Campbell

-Byron Campbell is a Sign Language interpreter with over 40 years experience working in all fields of the profession.
+Byron is a Sign Language interpreter with over 40 years experience working in all fields of the profession.
 He has run many training courses for interpreters, for those building up to their qualification and post-qualification CPD training.

 Course requirements: IfJ full members